12 Best Online Nursing Programs for Non-Nurses

 Specifically designed for students with a non-nursing bachelor’s degree, Marian’s Second-Degree ABSN program combines online theoretical courses with hands-on skills training, simulation labs, and in-person clinical experiences, and is completed in four semesters of full-time study.

-Sites include Nashville, TN, Indianapolis, IN, and Oklahoma City, OK.
+Clinical sites include Nashville, TN, Indianapolis, IN, and Oklahoma City, OK.
 You may begin in January, May, or August.

 At the end of your course, you’ll be able to sit for the NCLEX-RN exam.